AnonymizedSubmission0101/CTngOnSphere/CTng-on-Sphere_final_redacted/README.md

 In this file, you will find
 1. Model: used to create the experiment on Sphere, file can be found in the current directory
 2. Operations from the XDC (short cut for Experiment Development Container)
-3. Operations from the Control Node (created to run automation scripts other VMs, VM targets are specified by the CTngexp/inv.ini file)
+3. Operations from the Control Node (created to run automation scripts on other VMs, VM targets are specified by the CTngexp/inv.ini file)

 More instructions can be found at https://launch.sphere-testbed.net/tutorials